MetPX/sarracenia/doc/deployment_2018.rst

 Use cases mentioned in the video which were implemented:

-- Central meteorological switching has made substantially progress in migrating to new stack.
+- Central meteorological pumping has made substantially progress in migrating to the new stack.
 This was the central initial use case that drove initial work.
   The transformation is not complete, but is well in hand. (not yet complete.)

 - RADAR redundant acquisition through two national hubs. (spring 2016)